Jay007lord/Chatbot/README.md

 -->Go to your agentname and choose Client access token.

 Add this client access token to 'chatboat/src/environment.ts'.

+(*Now make sure that your @angular/cli version should not be >1.5.0

+If it is >1.5.0 then uninstall it and install 1.4.10 version.

+npm uninstall -g @angular/cli

+npm install -g @angular/cli@">=1.4.0 <1.5.0")

 start your chatbot app using:- ng serve